klkuhlm/unconfined/README.md

   3. The third approach to solving M/N implements the solution listed in their paper directly (and naively).
-This approach fails for some combinations of parameters, and is often suffers from severe cancell- ation in the transition region, between early and late time.
+This approach fails for some combinations of parameters, and is often suffers from severe cancellation in the transition region, between early and late time.

+  I now compute the J and Y Bessel functions of fractional order needed for this solution at quad-precision accuracy using arb (http://fredrikj.net/arb/) -- an arbitrary precision special function library written in C. This is a significant new dependency, since it requires the flint, mpfr, and gmp libraries.

 2. Malama (2011) : Alternative linearization of the moving water table boundary condition.
 Basically an improvement on Neuman